netdata-be/syntra-linux/tutorials/6_open-virtual-desktop.md

 ## Session Manager installation and configuration

-Package installation
+The following steps you have to execute on the session manager hostname: `ovd-session` and IP: `192.168.25.50`

+**Step 1:**  Install the `mysql-server` package:

 The Session Manager is a LAMP (Linux Apache MySQL PHP) system and can be used on an exising LAMP server.

-**Step 1:**  Install the `mysql-server` package:

     sudo apt-get install mysql-server